 How you approach this step will be slightly different depending on which stage of business you’re in.

 If you’re just starting out: The first iteration of your offer would be what I call your Bite-Sized Offer.
 Think of it as your best guess at what you and your clients would love—whether that’s something you’ve done before or not.

 If you’ve been working with clients 1:1 for a while: The first iteration of your new offer might be a longer, premium package or course.

 If you already have a course: The first iteration of your new offer might be a next-level mastermind or membership.

 No matter what stage you’re in, ask yourself, “Am I 90% certain this offer will get my clients results?”

-If you can confidently answer yes, you’ve got a solid offer, and you’re ready for Step 2!
+If you can confidently answer yes, then you’ve got a solid offer and you’re ready for Step 2!

 Now that you’ve got your offer, your next step is to start serving clients.